 Bailey and sons Cullen and Thomas closed up the farmhouse and lived elsewhere for a while.

 Life goes on.
-Two months after his wife’s death the Majestic Theater opened on Jennings Avenue.
-Bailey had built the theater and leased it to the Interstate Amusement Company as Fort Worth’s first “high-class” vaudeville theater.
+Bailey built the Majestic Theater on Jennings Avenue and leased it to the Interstate Amusement Company as Fort Worth’s first “high-class” vaudeville theater.
+Two months after his wife’s death the theater opened.

 In 1907 Bailey the farmer became Bailey the businessman once again: He developed the southeast corner of his farm, laying out the William Bailey and W. J. Bailey additions on both sides of Bailey Avenue.